JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 </button>
 ```

 When you click on the buildings, you see that they are independent, but a bit too much!
-They don't share a common money value anymore, each one use its own, and when they produce money, it only goes to their own money value as well.
+They don't share a common `money` value anymore, each one use its own, and when they produce, it only goes to their own `money` stash as well.
 That is not what we want.
 We would like for them to have a shared `money` value, and then handle the rest of their state independently.

 ### Using the store to handle global state

 One way to have some global state that can be shared among components is to have a *store* with value that components can subscribe to.
 They can also update the value if you allow them to, and any change to the value are propagated back to other component subscribing to that value as well.
-It is the same idea that React/Redux uses (or Reagent/re-frame[^1] in the ClojureScript ecosystem) .
+It is the same idea that React/Redux uses (or Reagent/re-frame[4] in the ClojureScript ecosystem) .

 Let's create our store, we need a JS file that we will call `store.js` and put some code in it: (I use `/* store.js */` instead of `<!-- store.js -->` to show you that the code belongs to `store.js` because it's no longer a template file, but a proper JS file.
 It allows you to copy paste my snippet without having an error into your editor.)